schema1ecs/ecs/rfcs/text/0033-host-fields.md

 SchemaONE extends the ECS host field set in several ways:

-The SchemaONE host field set supports additional host bios fields./n The SchemaONE host field set supports additional host cpu fields./n The SchemaONE host field set supports additional fields describing a supplemental details that the host can generate./n
+- The SchemaONE host field set supports additional host bios fields.

+- The SchemaONE host field set supports additional host cpu fields.

+- The SchemaONE host field set supports additional fields describing a supplemental details that the host can generate.
 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.
 -->